erlenddahl/lambdaroad-model/README.md

  - LambdaModel is a library containing most of the code.
  - LambdaModel.Tests is a set of unit tests for various parts of the LambdaModel code.
- - LambdaModelRunner is the command line application utilizing the above library to run calculations using a configuration file.
+ - LambdaModelRunner is the command line application utilizing the LambdaModel library to run calculations described in a JSON configuration file.
  - LambdaRestApi is the REST API that serves as a backend for the web-based map tool.

 There are currently two implemented path loss models (mobile network 800MHz and ITS G5), as well as a framework for running path loss calculations on a road network, in a grid, or to a single point.
 It also includes methods for preprocessing elevation data from Hoydedata.no (or other equivalent sources) and converting it to a custom binary format that is quicker to read, ensuring speedy calculations.